Healthy Homes Assessment Glengarry

 Insulation Glengarry

-Insulation for underfloor and ceilings is required to all rental houses as of July 1st, 2019.
-Property managers and landlords are required to ensure the insulation meets standards that are in line with the latest quality.
-In certain situations, the current ceiling insulation, or the insulation of the sub floor space might require to be replaced or replaced.
+The insulation of the ceiling and underfloor is mandatory for all rent houses from 1 July 2019.
+Property managers and landlords must make sure that the insulation is up to current standard.
+In certain situations, the current ceiling insulation, or the insulation of the sub floor space may need to be replaced or replaced.

-A well-insulated property can help control condensation and lessen the likelihood of mould and damp, and will also make it easier for the house to keep warmth.
+A well-insulated property will help to control condensation, and decrease the risk of mould and dampness and will also make an easier task to the house to retain heat.

-The "R" is a symbol for thermal resistance and it is a measurement of how well the insulation is able to resist heat flow.
-The higher the R-value, the higher the quality of insulation.
+The "R" stands for thermal resistance, and it is a measurement of how well insulation resists heat flow.
+The more R-value is higher, the more efficient the insulation.

 Glengarry Moisture Ingress & Drainage

-Protecting your rental property from the effects of moisture isn’t just a matter of the interior of the building It’s about having to make sure there is somewhere for surface and ground water to go, and prevent it from getting inside.
-When it is about damp and water, it is often the concerns you don’t notice that could be a huge problem and end up causing damage to your investment as well as affecting the tenant’s well-being.
+Protecting your rental property from moisture isn’t just about the inside but you must ensure there is somewhere for surface and underground water to flow and to prevent it from getting inside.
+When it comes to moisture and damp it’s frequently the things you don’t notice that can cause a lot of trouble, causing the property to suffer and affecting your tenant’s health.

-In addition to the drainage system that will prevent water ingress, if the rental has an enclosed gap between your flooring and the ground, a ground moisture barrier should be put in place if it is reasonably practicable to install it.
+In addition to the drainage system that will prevent the ingress of moisture, if your apartment has an enclosed gap between your floor and the surface, a ground moisture barrier should be put in place if it is reasonably practicable to install it.

-A ground moisture barrier is typically made of polythene and is laid on top of the ground, in order to block any moisture from the ground from rising into the structure.
-It also helps in preventing moisture damage to the underfloor insulation.
+The ground-moisture barrier typically made of polythene and is laid on top of the ground to prevent any moisture present in the ground from accumulating into the home.
+It also helps to prevent water damage to the floor insulation.

 moisture ingress and drainage inspection